#1 Home Improvement Retailer

 How to Start Seeds Indoors

-Get a jump start on your seasonal vegetable and flower gardens when you grow seedlings indoors.
-Proper planning will help you grow strong seedlings that will produce earlier in the season.
+Get a head start on your seasonal vegetable and flower gardens by growing seedlings indoors.
+Proper planning helps you grow strong seedlings that will produce earlier in the season.

-Starting seeds early gives you bragging rights for the first ripe tomato and can help you grow successive crops up until your date of first frost.
+Starting seeds at home means you can enjoy the earliest ripe tomatoes and grow successive crops up until your date of first frost.

-You can plant seeds in ground, a process called direct sowing, or start indoors, in pots.
-You can start seeds in pots any time of year, but it’s often done in late winter to get plants in the ground as quickly as the weather allows.
+You can plant seeds directly in the ground, a process called direct sowing, or start indoors, in pots.
+You can start seeds in pots any time of year, but it’s often done in late winter and early spring, depending on where you live, to get plants in the ground as quickly as the weather allows.
 You don’t always need a greenhouse for seed starting, although they’re handy if you have access.
 You can set up shelves near a sunny window or build a grow light station to provide enough light to get your plants started.

 In this guide, learn the steps to starting seeds indoors.